heathermiller/dist-prog-book/chapter/2/futures.md

   <img src="./images/1.png" alt="timeline" />
 </figure>

-## Motivation

-The rise of promises and futures as a topic of relevance has for the most part happened alongside of the rise of parallel and concurrent programming and distributed systems.
-This follows somewhat naturally, since nowadays, futures represent a value that will eventually be available _in the future_, which fits in naturally with things like latency that arise when a node must communicate with another node in a distributed system.

-Some notion of a future or a promise has been introduced  NodeJS and server side Javascript has only made promises more relevant.
-But, the idea of having a placeholder for a result came in significantly before than the current notion of futures and promises.
-As we will see in further sections, this idea of having a *"placeholder for a value that might not be available"* has changed meanings over time.
+Conceptually, futures and promises begin in 1961 with so-called _thunks_.
 Thunks can be thought of as a primitive notion of a Future or Promise.
-According to its inventor P. Z. Ingerman, thunks are "A piece of coding which provides an address". {% cite whatisthis --file futures %}  They were designed as a way of binding actual parameters to their formal definitions in Algol-60 procedure calls.
+According to its inventor P. Z. Ingerman, thunks are:

+"A piece of coding which provides an address". {% cite Thunks --file futures %}

+They were designed as a way of binding actual parameters to their formal definitions in Algol-60 procedure calls.
 If a procedure is called with an expression in the place of a formal parameter, the compiler generates a thunk which computes the expression and leaves the address of the result in some standard location.

 The first mention of Futures was by Baker and Hewitt in a paper on Incremental Garbage Collection of Processes {% cite Hewitt77 --file futures %}.
 They coined the term, _call-by-futures_, to describe a calling convention in which each formal parameter to a method is bound to a process which evaluates the expression in the parameter in parallel with other parameters.
 Before this paper, Algol 68 **{% cite missingref --file futures%}** also presented a way to make this kind of concurrent parameter evaluation possible, using the collateral clauses and parallel clauses for parameter binding.